Crispy Garlic Parmesan Smashed Carrots (The Viral Side Dish)

 Why It Works

-This recipe works because of surface area maximization.
-A regular roasted carrot only has its exterior to crisp up.
-By smashing the carrot round flat, you double the surface area available for browning.
-This allows the natural sugars in the carrot to caramelize rapidly while the umami-rich parmesan cheese creates a savory “frico” (cheese crisp) effect on top.
+After years of recipe development, I’ve found this technique works because of surface area maximization.
+While a regular roasted carrot only has its exterior to crisp up, smashing the carrot creates multiple surfaces for browning.
+This allows the natural sugars to caramelize rapidly while the umami-rich parmesan cheese creates what we call in professional kitchens a “frico” effect—those beloved cheese crisps that add incredible texture.

 Storage